pooranibcbb/datavis16s_refactor/doc/Reference_Manual_datavis16s.md

 #### Details

 If jquery is needed, we use jquery-1.11.3 from the rmarkdown library.
-We also use shiny’s bootstrap-3.3.7 css to style the text elements.
+We also use shiny's bootstrap-3.3.7 css to style the text elements.

 #### Value

 html plot is saved to filename. external libraries are saved to outlib in same directory as filename.
 Invisibly returns the plotly html widget.

 #### Source